Lubos-source/CertificateStealer/README.md

 - Checking/Installing cURL to computer                                  ✅
 - Hide console (or show fake information)                               ✅
 - Hide code (deobfuscate code).                                         ❌
-- Try detecting with different antiviruses.                             ❌ - in progress
+- Try detecting with different antiviruses.                             ✅ - (defender, browser)
 - Wrap the code to some application (make it background process).       ❌
 - Final tests.                                                          ✅
 - .....